 - have a direct link to the professional activity performed by the employee,

 - enable the employee to update his/her professional knowledge and facilitate promotion in his/her current professional activity (Fortbildungskosten).

 Professional training costs (Ausbildungskosten), which cover expenses incurred in order to gain the knowledge required for a future profession or a change of profession, are non-deductible.

 Eligible expenses include:

-- The costs of buying books, insofar as they are purchased on a wholly professional basis (specialist books that are not of general interest).
+- the costs of buying books, as long as they are purchased on a wholly professional basis (specialist books that are not of general interest).